-For single family residential developments, when the existing septic system will accommodate additional wastewater flows, additional installations (i.e., rooms, bathrooms) will be exempt from the minimum lot size requirements.
+For single family residential developments, when the existing septic system will accommodate additional wastewater flows, additional installations (i.e., rooms, bathrooms), and where the projected flow is equal or less than 250 gallons per day, will be exempt from the minimum lot size requirements.
 A septic certification may be required to verify the septic tank's capacity to accept additional wastewater flows.